tatianegercina/FinTech/01-Lesson-Plans/08-Project-1/1/Activities/01-Stu_Create-Repository/README.md

 # Create a Repository

-In this activity we will create a Github repository and add group members as collaborators.
+In this activity, we will create a Github repository and add group members as collaborators.

 ## Instructions